NWMichl/openvuln/README.md

 ## Output

 The markdown result is sorted by platform/software version and provides additional info about the associated hostgroup (tag) as well as the number of affected devices.
 The tag is either provided by hand via the host_files variable or automagically added based on the Ansible inventory groups and ACI APIC URL/IP.
-Oh, and each advisoryId has an HTML reference to the Cisco Security Advisory website with all the details.
+Oh, and each advisoryId has an HTML reference to the Cisco Security Advisory website with all the bad details.

 [![Cisco Security Advisory website](/pictures/sec_adv.png)](https://tools.cisco.com/security/center/content/CiscoSecurityAdvisory/cisco-sa-nxosbgp-mvpn-dos-K8kbCrJp)

-The additional `openvuln.csv`file lists all hostnames together with groupname/tag and software version.
+The additional `openvuln.csv` file lists all hostnames, group/tag and software version to map advisories to affected device using your spreadsheet software of choice.

 ## Backlog